andrasq/node-microreq/README.md

 requests and `defaults` to build callers with inherited configs.
 Also provides convenience methods `get`, `put`, `post`, `head`, `patch` and `del` that specify the method.
 All the call methods ultimately invoke `microreq.request`.
+Call-time options override any wired options.

 #### caller.request( uri, [body,] callback )

+Same as `request(mergedOptions)` where the uri options have been merged into the defaults.

 #### caller.get( uri, [body,] callback )